-It can be so difficult to find your other half—I know, I’m still looking, and there are more than 8 million people in New York City.
+It can be so difficult to find your other half.
 But what happens when you meet at the office and start dating a co-worker?
 How do you navigate the ins and outs, when to tell your team, and know how and when to talk to HR?
 And we hate to jinx it, but what happens if you break up?
 There are obviously numerous things to consider.

 If you’re doubting whether meeting an S.O. at the workplace happens, I have friends who have met at work, started dating, and got married.
 And a reported 14% of couples who met at the office end up married (we were surprised too).
 So the next time you see someone at work and think there may just be a spark, don’t think it’s not possible—unless it’s your boss.
 Below find all the rules for dating a co-worker—from defining the relationship, what to tell your colleagues, and even ending it civilly.
 Here’s to hoping that breaking up isn’t the case.

 Set some serious ground rules